bwsw/sj-platform/SJDocs/source/Tutorial.rst

 SJ-Platform Overview
 ----------------------------------

 In SJ-Platform the data streams pass a processor that handles their transformation and processing.
-A **processor** can be represented by a module or an array of modules.
+A **processor** can be represented by a module or a set of modules.
 Configurations uploaded to the system determine the mode of data processing in these modules.

 The result data are exported to an external storage.
 It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.